 Invest in key pieces

 Choosing key pieces for their living space was about getting it right, first time.
-The KIVIK sofa was brought from their previous apartment and their mid-century sideboard purchased after months of searching.
-The statement monochrome rug (a favorite spot for their dog, Nala) came later.
+The KIVIK sofa was brought from their previous flat and their mid-century sideboard purchased after months of searching.
+The statement monochrome rug (a favourite spot for their dog, Nala) came later.
 “Since moving here, we’ve never bought anything we weren’t sure of,” says Julia.

 Define comfort vs clutter

 “People are afraid of losing things, because they think they’ll lose their comfort,” says André.
 “But actually, there’s just so much stuff you don’t need.
 Do you go into your basement or attic to discover things that you haven’t used or needed in the last five years?
 Find the motivation to get the stuff out and sell it or give it to someone who will use it.”

 Entering the dining room, there are two things that strike you; the beauty of vast, bare walls, and a long wooden table that owns the space.
 A hero piece.
 “We set out to find a dining table and found this pre-loved IKEA one online,” says Julia.
 “It proves you can still be specific when shopping second-hand.
 This was exactly what we needed, and leaves a smaller carbon footprint than buying new.”

 I’m not someone who changes radically.
 It’s easier to feel good about taking things step by step.
 Now I’m happy that I can say no to beautiful things that we don’t need.”

 Make time for better habits